GermanHydrogen/Registration-Bot/README.md

 # Registration-Bot
 A simple Discord Bot for managing registrations to events for your community.
-It's using the discord.py package by Rapptz.
+It's using py-cords.
 A light public hosted version for this bot can be found [here](https://github.com/GermanHydrogen/Light-Registration-Bot)

 This bot is part of the german multi-gaming discord community Rosenrudel: https://discord.gg/ep8FcXT